code-matt/LITBOT/README.md

-DISCLAIMER: The fasts losing crypto bot out there!! :joy: I went down the rabbithole over two weekends and decided to try and make a crypto terminal dashboard and bot.
+DISCLAIMER: The fastest losing crypto bot out there!! :joy: I went down the rabbithole over two weekends and decided to try and make a crypto terminal dashboard and bot.
 I got the dashboard part, as far as LITBOT himself, well... :joy:

 First it gathers the data it needs to make its **expert** decicions.
 That data is constantly being updated and old data pushed out.